vikasTatawat/hls-video-converter-js/README.md

 # hls-video-converter-js
-API to convert your video to multiple qualities and serve through HTTP Live Streaming
+API to convert your video to multiple qualities and serve through HTTP Live Streaming(HLS)

 # Steps to run
 1. node index.js